clan-lol/clan-core/inventory/README.md

     Neutral: Module name is hard to change.
 Exists anyways.

 - [x] Should the machine specific service config be part of the service?
+    -> NO. because ...
-    ->  The config implements the schema of the module, which is declared in the service.
+    - The config implements the schema of the module, which is declared in the service.
-    ->  If the config is placed in the machine, it becomes unclear that the scope is ONLY the service and NOT the global nixos config.
+    - If the config is placed in the machine, it becomes unclear that the scope is ONLY the service and NOT the global nixos config.
+    - If the config is placed in the machine it is de-located into another top-level field.
+In the module this complicates access.

 Architecture